 - SESSIONS: “From Book to Brand: Kickstart Your Book Marketing Strategy”

-KATHRYN (KAT) MATTINGLY is the author of Journey, Katya, The Tutor, Olivia’s Ghost, Benjamin, Finley’s Song and a short story collection, Fractured Hearts all with Winter Goose Publishing.
+KATHRYN (KAT) MATTINGLY is the author of Benjamin, Journey, Olivia’s Ghost, The Tutor, Katya, Finley’s Song and a short story collection, Fractured Hearts, all with Winter Goose Publishing.
 She has won multiple awards for her work.
-Kat was a senior editor at Possibility Publishing until leaving to establish her editorial service for fiction and memoir.
+Kat was a senior editor at Possibility Publishing.
 She ran the annual fiction contest for the Northern Colorado Writer’s Top of the Mountain conference and was a reader/judge for the annual PNWA conference contest in Seattle, WA for over a decade.
+Currently she teaches Novel & Memoir Writing and Get Published through Continuing Ed at Central Oregon Community College and runs her own editorial service for fiction and memoir.

 - SESSIONS: “Putting ‘Care’ into Characters,” “The Secrets that Transcend Plot Points” and “Setting the Mood with Place and Purpose”